slbailey/Retrovue/docs/domain/ScheduleTemplate.md

 ## Operator workflows

-**Create Template**: Define a new reusable programming template with a descriptive name and optional description.
+**Create Template**: Define a new reusable programming template (shell/blueprint) with a descriptive name and optional description.
+This defines the *structure* and *constraints*, not specific content.

-**Manage Template Blocks**: Add, modify, or remove ScheduleTemplateBlock records to define time periods and content selection rules within the template.
+**Manage Template Block Instances**: Add, modify, or remove ScheduleTemplateBlockInstance records to link standalone blocks to the template with template-specific timing.
+Blocks define what *types* of content are allowed, not what specific content appears.
+The same block can be used in multiple templates with different timing.

-**Assign Template to Channel**: Use BroadcastScheduleDay to link a template to a channel for specific broadcast dates.
+**Create Plans**: Operators create SchedulePlans that fill templates with actual content selections.
+Plans reference templates and provide specific content choices.

-**Activate/Deactivate Template**: Toggle `is_active` to enable or disable template availability for new schedule assignments.
+**Activate/Deactivate Template**: Toggle `is_active` to enable or disable template availability for new plan creation.

-**Template Reuse**: Apply the same template to multiple channels or dates to ensure consistent programming patterns.
+**Template Reuse**: Apply the same template to multiple plans (e.g., "WeekdayPlan" and "WeekendPlan" can both use "GeneralTemplate") to ensure consistent programming structure.

 **Template Maintenance**: Update description, modify blocks, or archive templates as programming needs evolve.
+Note that template changes affect all plans that reference the template.

 ### CLI command examples